couchbaselabs/cbfg/src/cbfg/README-req-res.md

 at a different time).
 For example, this can be used for a CAS or UUID mismatch, and is useful for detecting A-B-A issues.

+:exists

+Caller tried to create a resource, but it already exists.

 :not-found

 Caller made a correctly formed request, but the server-side resource